lentra0/omarchy-cachyos/README.md

 - Set default screen envs for 1080p and 1440p displays
 - Excluded setup of NVIDIA envs
 - Tweaked GPG setup process
+- Set workspaces amount to 8 and added cycling (SUPER + ←/→)
 - Restored screensaver functionality out of the box
 - Added common development and build tools
 - Decreased unlock timeout from 120 to 60 seconds